 Study Evaluating Safety and Efficacy of JCAR017 in Subjects With Relapsed or Refractory Chronic Lymphocytic Leukemia (CLL) or Small Lymphocytic Lymphoma (SLL)

 This is a Phase 1/2, open-label, multicenter study to determine the efficacy and safety of JCAR017 in adult subjects with relapsed or refractory CLL or SLL.
 The study will include a Phase 1 part to determine the recommended dose of JCAR017 monotherapy in subjects with relapsed or refractory CLL or SLL, followed by a Phase 2 part to further assess the efficacy and safety of JCAR017 monotherapy treatment at the recommended dose.
 A separate Phase 1 cohort will assess the combination of JCAR017 and concurrent ibrutinib.
+Another separate Phase 1 cohort will assess the combination of JCAR017 and concurrent venetoclax.
 In all subjects, the safety, efficacy, and pharmacokinetics (PK) of JCAR017 will be evaluated.

 An Open-Label, Phase 1/2 Study of JCAR017 in Subjects With Relapsed or Refractory Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (017004)

 Leukemia, Lymphocytic, Chronic, B-Cell Lymphoma, Small Lymphocytic TRANSCEND_CLL_004 Lymphoma Leukemia Leukemia, Lymphoid Venetoclax JCAR017 (lisocabtagene maraleucel) JCAR017 (lisocabtagene maraleucel) + ibrutinib JCAR017 (lisocabtagene maraleucel) + venetoclax